mattwigway/TransitRouter.jl/README.md

 # TransitRouter.jl

-Experimental transit routing in Julia.
+Transit routing in Julia.
 For now, using the [RAPTOR](http://research.microsoft.com/pubs/156567/raptor_alenex.pdf) algorithm (Delling, Pajor, and Werneck, 2012), though other algorithms could be added in the future.
-Very much thrown together to meet a deadline, but better comments/documentation are planned.

 ## Usage